top of page

 For this specific technique though, I will be using a total of 4 strips of the medium TransTape.

-Each side, for me, will have one 2.5 section piece and one 3 section piece.
+Each side will have one 2.5 section piece and one 3 section piece.

 The purpose of having one strip longer than the other is so that when applied, the longer piece will overlap the small one and make contact with your skin on each side of it.